DarioKTS/tellMeY/README.md

 If you find that "tell me Y" significantly impacts your system's performance (e.g. in tight loops or hot paths), consider relocating type checks closer to the data source (e.g., input sanitation, API layers, or serialization boundaries).

-> This library is a non-intrusive helper, not a replacement for good engineering practices.
+__This library is a non-intrusive helper, not a replacement for good engineering practices.__
-> You can use it selectively, wherever runtime guarantees are helpful — and skip it entirely to run Blazingly Fast.
+__You can use it selectively, wherever runtime guarantees are helpful — and skip it entirely__
+__to run free, and Blazingly Fast.__

 It does NOT modify JavaScript, expands it, or overrides any native behaviour!
-It simply exposes and organizes some of JavaScript’s built-in type checking logic in a more accessible way (IMO, ofc).
+It simply exposes and organizes some of JavaScript’s built-in type checking logic that is hidden in
+`Object.prototype.toString.call(yourValue)` in a more accessible way (IMO, ofc).

 ### 🤹‍♀️ Philosophy
 ChatGPT suggested: “tell me Y” — because good code asks good questions."